 Are there any exceptions to the minimum GPA requirement?

 Due to the high volume of applications, no exceptions will be made to any eligibility criteria, including GPA.
 You are required to have a minimum 3.3 overall GPA.
 Please do not round up (for example: If you have a 3.27, you are not eligible for CRISSP).
 GPAs reported on the application form are verified by the transcripts.
 Ineligible applications will not be reviewed.

 My school year overlaps with the program dates.
-Can I still apply?
+Am I eligible for the program?

 I’m a freshman, am I eligible to apply to CRISSP?